 This offer is open for acceptance according to the terms of Paragraph 6.9 (Modifications) of the CUSC and the ESO Licence.
 Please note your right to make an application to the Authority to settle the terms of the Offer pursuant to condition E13 of the ESO Licence.

-Please note the provisions of Paragraph 6.10.4 of the CUSC in respect of interactive offers which, inter alia, allows The Company to vary the terms of this offer if a Connection or Modification Offer which interacts with this offer is accepted first.
-In terms of Paragraph 6.10.4 of the CUSC The Company will advise you of another offer being made by The Company which may interact with your offer.
+[Please note the provisions of Paragraph 6.10.4 of the CUSC in respect of interactive offers which, inter alia, allows The Company to vary the terms of this offer if a Connection or Modification Offer which interacts with this offer is accepted first.
+In terms of Paragraph 6.10.4 of the CUSC The Company will advise you of another offer being made by The Company which may interact with your offer. – delete if this is a Gated Modification Offer]

 To accept this offer, please sign (and where issued by email, having printed off 2 copies of each) and return the [Construction Agreement] [Bilateral Construction Agreement] and [Bilateral Embedded Generation Agreement] attached to this offer as Section A and Section B. The Company will then itself countersign these agreements and one original of each will be returned to you for your retention.
 The agreements are only effective in accordance with their terms once they have been executed by The Company.

-This Offer is made on the basis of the Connect and Manage Arrangements [except that as requested the Enabling Works are greater in scope than the MITS Connection Works] [and on the basis of the OTSDUW Arrangements [Connect and Manage Power Station only].
+[This Offer is made on the basis of the Connect and Manage Arrangements [except that as requested the Enabling Works are greater in scope than the MITS Connection Works] [and on the basis of the OTSDUW Arrangements [Connect and Manage Power Station only].]

+[Include where a Gated Modification Offer – This Offer is a Gated Modification Offer.]

 Yours faithfully

 for and on behalf of